15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 1. Attach a rope to a high pulley and select an appropriate weight.

-4. Engage your core and pull downwards into a crunch, sending your elbows towards your thighs
+5. Engage your core and pull downwards into a crunch, sending your elbows toward your thighs.

-When doing an abs workout with a cable machine, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing an abs workout with a cable machine, you can add plenty of single-arm exercises to correct potential imbalances.

 Standing oblique crunches, also popular as side crunches, are effective abdominal exercises that target your oblique muscles performed by assuming a standing position.
 You can easily incorporate these exercises into your cable workout routine.